-Once the notification is prepared, the Chief of Police and/or the Clery Director (or their management designees) will, without delay and taking into account the safety of the community, transmit the emergency notification unless doing so would delay the ability to mitigate and/or contain the emergency, including the ability to provide immediate, life saving measures.
-If an emergency notification is issued, a timely warning shall not be issued for the same incident.
+Once the notification is prepared, the Chief of Police (or management designee) will, without delay and taking into account the safety of the community, transmit the emergency notification unless doing so would delay the ability to mitigate and/or contain the emergency, including the ability to provide immediate, life saving measures.
+If an emergency notification is issued, a timely warning is not required for the same incident.